Cotalker/documentation/docs/documentation/admin/workflows/settings_panels/workflowgroup_channels.md

 <span className="hero__subtitle">Settings Panel Guide</span>

-_Within workflowgroups, task have an associated channel that permits user interaction with the task configuration, state updates, and communication with other users within the [channel's workspace](/docs/documentation/client/channels)._
+_Within workflow groups, tasks have an associated channel that permits user interaction with the task configuration, state updates, and communication with other users within the [channel's workspace](/docs/documentation/client/channels)._

 ## Access settings panel {#access}